 So, why are wireframes important and what are the advantages?
 First and foremost, wireframing will help you make your content more effective and readable.
 This is because while designing a 2D layout wireframe, you will gain experience with different fonts, bullet points and align your content in the best way for the user to see.

 This is why wireframes for websites are extremely useful.
-With a clear content-layout, you will be saving both time and money that would usually be wasted on failed projects.
+With a clear content-layout, you will be saving both time and money that would usually be wasted on failed projects like isp crm or on-demand service app clone for instance.

 Also, wireframing will allow you to incorporate creative branding and functionality ideas in a single step, making less room for error, and setting a better core before you move on to mockups or finalizing your project.
 Additionally, wireframes for apps are the best way to test the UI and see if there are any navigation-related changes.